expo/expo/docs/pages/versions/unversioned/sdk/auth-session.md

 ## Usage in the bare React Native app

-In managed apps, `AuthSession` uses expo servers to create a proxy between your application and the auth provider.
-Unfortunately, you don't have access to these servers in bare apps.
-To overcome this problem, you can create your proxy service.
+In managed apps, `AuthSession` uses Expo servers to create a proxy between your application and the auth provider.
+Unfortunately, we don't provide support to use these servers in bare apps.
+To overcome this, you can create your proxy service.

 ### Proxy Service